-The only surviving remnant of this huge complex of buildings is the chapel building which has been converted into an Asian community centre.
+The only surviving remnant of the workhouse buildings is the chapel which has now been converted into an Asian community centre.

 Cowley Industrial Schools

 In 1853-4, the Oxford Incorporation "fully alive to all the evils which result from the association of the children and the adult paupers" erected an industrial school on a ten-acre site at Cowley Fields, three miles out of Oxford.
 It was located was opposite what was to become the eastern end of Fern Hill Road, where the forecourt of the BMW works now lies.

 The building was designed by Edward G Bruton and it was originally envisaged that it would become the central industrial (or "district") school for 220 pauper children from the whole of Oxfordshire.